Cray-HPE/docs-csm/background/ncn_kernel.md

 ## Parameters

-Below are a list of kernel parameters used on an NCN, each will denote it's default value(s).
+Below are a list of kernel parameters used on an NCN, each will denote its default values.
 If more than one default value is listed, that means the parameter itself is listed on the command line multiple times.